We’ve analyzed over 10,000 parts. And that’s just the beginning.

-We started our Full Material Disclosure programme to identify all the substances we use in all the parts we use.
-We’ve already looked at more than 10,000 individual components and we get data on more parts every day.
+We started our Full Material Disclosure program to identify all the substances we use in all the parts we use.
+We’ve already looked at more than 10,000 individual components, and we get data on more parts every day.
 We assess the different chemicals in those components using 18 different criteria.
 This helps us understand their effect on our health and on the environment.

 The worst toxins and what we’ve done about them.

 After we identify toxins in our products, we reduce them, remove them, or develop new materials that are safer.
 These efforts also remove toxins from our manufacturing and recycling processes, which protects workers and keeps pollutants out of the land, air, and water.

 BerylliumFound in copper alloys used to make connectors and springs.
 All our new products are designed without the use of beryllium.

 MercuryEliminated in 2009.
 We use energy-efficient, mercury-free LEDs instead of mercury-based fluorescent lamps in all our displays.